 Orbea variegata, formerly known as Stapelia variegata, is a popular succulent perennial with 4-angled, toothed, erect or prostrate stems.
 The stems are branched, grey-green with shades of red in full sun, and up to 10 inches (25 cm) long.
 Flowers appear in late summer or fall.
 They are highly variable, star-shaped, up to 3.2 inches (8 cm) across, off-white or yellow, strongly speckled with maroon.
 Fruits are up to 5 inches (12.5 cm) long and look like two horns.
 In the United Kingdom, Orbea variegata has gained the Royal Horticultural Society's Award of Garden Merit.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Soil should be well drained and rich in organic matter.
-It prefer a well-drained, sandy medium consisting of equal parts of washed river sand, potting soil and topsoil.
+Soil should be well-drained and rich in organic matter.
+It prefers a well-drained, sandy medium consisting of equal parts of washed river sand, potting soil, and topsoil.

 Try to emulate its natural habitat, placing it so that it is protected from the sun during the hottest part of the day.
-This plant prefer early morning or late afternoon sun.
-When grown as an ornamental plant in temperate zones it requires protection, as it does not tolerate freezing temperatures.
+This plant prefers early morning or late afternoon sun.
+When grown as an ornamental plant in temperate zones, it requires protection, as it does not tolerate freezing temperatures.

 Orbea variegata is native to South Africa (Cape Province).